 As traditional energy stocks continue to flounder, renewable energy stocks have picked up the slack.
-And these five look exceptional.
+And these four look exceptional.

 April 2019 was the first month that renewable energy sources provided more power to U.S. customers than coal (despite government support for that dirty old industry), and coal’s share of the energy market has continued to slip, while renewable energy’s share grows, thanks to increasingly compelling economics.
 Bottom line: Coal is on the way out, all over the globe, and eventually other fossil fuels will follow it, displaced by ecologically cleaner renewable energy systems like solar power, wind power and fuel cells that typically use hydrogen and oxygen to create electricity.
 So if you’re looking to make big profits in the energy sector (because as the world grows, people continue to demand more power), renewable energy stocks are the best choice.

-Following are five of the best stocks in the renewable energy sector today, with the most conservative first and the most aggressive last.
+Following are four of the best stocks in the renewable energy sector today, with the most conservative first and the most aggressive last.

 Get Your FREE REPORT